framps/raspiBackupDoc/en/src/restore-intro.md

 The parameter for `-d` is therefore `/dev/sda` (external SD card).

-If an external root partition was also backed up, `-R /dev/sdb1` (external root partition) is also required. root partition) is required.
+If an external root partition was also backed up, `-R /dev/sdb1` (external root partition) is also required (hybrid boot mode).

 The parameters must of course be adapted to the local conditions.